What are the main inversion tables pros and cons? In this article we list some of these.

-It is a form of spinal traction, basically, this therapy is only hanging upside down.
-Staying in this position helps to relieves ones lower back pain by stretching the spine.
+It is a form of spinal traction – basically, this therapy is only hanging upside down and involves the use of an inversion table.
+The table enables an individual to use gravity, hang upside down and relieve pressure on the spine.
+Staying in this position helps to relieve ones lower back pain by stretching the spine.

 The discovery of using gravity to relieve back pain was made as far back as 400BC when a famous physician observed a patient being hung by the knees and ankles from the ladder to relieve pain.

 However, today, this therapy often uses an inversion table to achieve health benefits which come from gravitational reversal which applies a pull on the body organs, joints and bones.